KhrystynaDubovyk/RequirementsTest/req-s/TRS/GetVehicleData_TRS.md

 and this request is NOT allowed by Policies

 SDL must:
 respond "DISALLOWED, success:false" to mobile application

 3.

-In case mobile application GetVehicleData_request with one and-or more allowed params and with one and-or more NOT-allowed params by Policies
+In case mobile application GetVehicleData_request to SDL with one and-or more allowed params and with one and-or more NOT-allowed params by Policies

 SDL must:
 - transfer GetVehicleData_request to HMI with allowed params only
 - ignore the NOT-allowed params
 - respond with "ResultCode: <applicable-result-code>, success: <applicable flag>" + "info" parameter listing the params disallowed by policies to mobile app

+4.
+In case mobile application sends GetVehicleData_request to SDL
+- with wrong json syntax
+- with wrong type parameters (including parameters of the structures)
+- without parameters defined as mandatory in mobile API

+SDL must:
+respond "INVALID_DATA, success:"false" to mobile application

+5. REJECTED

+6. TOO_MANY_PENDING_REQUESTS

+7. GENERIC_ERROR

+8. APPLICATION_NOT_REGISTRED

 ## Non-Functional Requirements